thomastoledo/thomastoledo.github.io/_posts/2025-05-01-angular-training-setup.md

 If you start the app with the command `ng serve`, you will see you app is accessible at `localhost:4200`.
 The page will be blank, unless you left the placeholder in `app.component.html`.
 And that's it.
 So now, we can actually start coding.

 ## Next lesson
-The next lesson will be about components, modules (and why we do not use them anymore), services, and all the basics of Angular.
+The next lesson will be about components and modules.